What is Scan4Safety all about?

 - GLN – Global Location Number

-Ingenica 360 IM healthcare solution was the first GS1 certified solution in the Healthcare market and fully encompasses the functionality to deal with these Identifiers recording GLN’s against each hospital location.
+Ingenica 360 IM healthcare solution was the first GS1 Approved solution in the UK Healthcare market and fully encompasses the functionality to deal with these Identifiers recording GLN’s against each hospital location.
 All products used and managed can have their GTIN’s loaded as their key identifier on their item card (which also records all product information including that for PEPPOL transmission).
 GSRN’s can be recorded for both Patients and for Care Givers.
 These are simple to record through mobility device scanning technology.

 Of course, a further aim of Scan4Safety is to standardise processes and our Ingenica solution addresses this with a flexible approach to the best process that fits the environment (Previous experience tells us a ‘one size fits all’ approach rarely works) but still delivers the essential outputs and benefits described below: